Ibizugbe/space-travellers/README.md

 ## # space-travellers

-> This application allows users to get a test of an adventure of a lifetime.
+> This application works with real live data from the SpaceX API.
+It was build for a company that provides commercial and scientific space travel services.
+It allows users to book rockets and join selected space missions.

 ## Built With